YakovM93/Short-Range-Oversquashing/README.md

 ## Notes
 - For MLP models, the `mlp_hidden_dim` parameter controls model capacity
-- Virtual nodes can significantly help with oversquashing issues
 - The `K` parameter only affects two-radius problems with connected variant
 - SetTransformer ignores graph structure and treats nodes as a set
-- Disconnected variant removes central nodes entirely, testing pure message passing
+- Disconnected variant removes central nodes entirely